-This page was created to help victims understand the full range of options and put them in touch with reputable companies who can help them recover losses.
+This page was created to help victims understand the full range of options and introduce some lawyers and collection agents who may be able to help you recover money.

 Unfortunately there is no Better Business Bureau in China where you can take your grievances.